Skip to main content

 Completed in a Single Week.

 From first session to last, SBRT with The Raypilot® System typically takes one week.
-Each treatment session in the linac room lasts approximately five minutes, and patients go home the same day.
+Each treatment session in the linac room lasts approximately 15-20 minutes, and patients normally go home the same day.

 Before Treatment